Koh Samui Elephant Sanctuary: Rescuing Elephants from Riding Camps and Beyond

 Read more: World Animal Protection published a report on the conditions for elephants used in tourism in Asia.
 Click here for the PDF report.
 Many statistics referenced in this post have been sourced from the “Taken for a Ride” Research Report by WAP.

 Now, there is a haven for elephants who have been subjected to years of abuse on the island of Koh Samui.
 Samui Elephant Sanctuary is the first elephant park in Koh Samui, offering no-riding elephant interaction experiences for visitors from all around the world.
+Thinking about riding an elephant in Koh Samui?
 If you are visiting Koh Samui, check out Samui Elephant Sanctuary instead of one of the elephant riding camps on the island!

 The current state of elephant tourism in Thailand